Jonathon-Doran/remote-combo-demo/README.md

 ## How It Works

-1. JavaScript extension watches for nodes of type `MinimalFolderPicker` or `RemoteComboNative`
+1. JavaScript extension watches for nodes of type `NewCombo` or `RemoteComboNative`
 2. When `base_dir` changes, it sends a request to:
    ```
    GET /remote-combo-demo/list_folders?folder=<base_dir>